 Our tax laws impose interest on any underpayment of tax.
 They also provide a means for having the interest removed or abated.

 Section 6404(e)(1) provides that the IRS “may abate” an assessment of interest due to IRS errors or delays.
+It excludes interest from certain taxes, such as interest on employment taxes.

 The error or delay is only considered if it is not due to the taxpayer (“no significant aspect of such error or delay can be attributed to the taxpayer involved”).